What is family estrangement?

 Getting back in touch

-If you want to get in touch with an estranged family member again, the internet makes it easier to track people down these days but it may be better to ask a third party to make contact for you.
+If you want to get in touch with an estranged family member again, the internet makes it easier to track people down these days.
+However, it may be better to ask a third party to make contact for you.
 If you need help finding someone, the Salvation Army has a family tracing service and they can also act as intermediaries.
 There is an administration fee for their services.

 Reconciliation may be possible but all parties have to be willing and this isn’t always the case.
 You may risk being rejected all over again so it’s a good idea to get support.
 If you do manage to get in contact: